webpack/webpack.js.org/content/guides/dependency-management.md

 ## `require.context`

-You can create your own context with the require.context function.
+You can create your own context with the `require.context()` function.
-It allow to pass a directory, regular expression and a flag if subdirectories should be searched too.
+It allows you to pass in a directory to search, a flag indicating whether subdirectories should be searched too, and a regular expression to match files against.

 Webpack parses for `require.context()` in the code while building.